 The holidays can be a time of joy, giving, and spending time with family.
-However, they can also be a time of stress, changes in eating and drinking, loss of sleep, and extreme weather—all of which can add up to a debilitating migraine.
+However, with the extra stresses of 2020 due to COVID-19, this time of year may also be a time of changes in eating and drinking, loss of sleep, and extreme weather—all of which can add up to a debilitating migraine.
 Migraine triggers are also additive—while one trigger alone may not cause a migraine, several triggers on top of each other might just do it.
 Below are tips to avoid the most common triggers that might give you a migraine over the holiday season.

 The biggest trigger for migraines, at any point of the year, is stress.
 In fact, up to 70% of people with migraines report that stress either causes their migraines or makes their migraines worse.
 Stress is also the one trigger that interacts with other triggers.
 High stress can cause lack of sleep, and lack of sleep can worsen stress.
 Stressed people may make food and drink choices they would not ordinarily make.